FredericLetellier/udacity-capstone/design/Design_Proposal.md

 When a new category is selected, the five scrollable lists are updated.

-Then there are five horizontal scrollable lists, each with a title and the number of items in the list.
+Then there are five horizontal scrollable lists, one for each of level of nutrition grade, each with a title and the number of items in the list.

 If one of the lists do not contain products, it is not displayed.